spolu/settle/site/content/posts/settle-introduction.md

 - an indicative list of offers involving the assets it is authoritative for (order book)

-Once nice property of this, is that users don't have to manage a private key, they just have credentials with their mint that can be rolled or retrieved easily.
+One nice property of this, is that users don't have to manage a private key, they just have credentials with their mint that can be rolled or retrieved easily.
+But they do have to trust their mint.

 *Value is exchanged by crossing offers across mints*